Buying property in Thailand as an American: Step-by-step (2026)

 Taxes for Expats will prepare and file the right filing forms for American expats, align your Thai documentation with US requirements, and help you avoid unnecessary IRS scrutiny after your purchase.

-Since Jan 31, 2025, OCPB's “controlled reservation contract” rules standardize the Thai-language form and ban unfair clauses, strengthening off-plan buyer protection.
+Since Jan 31, 2025, OCPB's "controlled reservation contract" rules standardize the Thai-language form and ban unfair clauses, strengthening off-plan buyer protection.
+These rules remain in effect through 2026.

 Only registered condominiums under the Condominium Act allow a foreign freehold title, while unregistered "apartments" do not.

-No – licensed escrow is allowed but generally optional, so choosing projects that actually use escrow adds protection for off-plan payments.
+No licensed escrow is allowed, but generally optional, so choosing projects that actually use escrow adds protection for off-plan payments.

 The Tabien Baan (house book) and the foreigner's yellow book don't prove ownership but help with practical matters like utilities and local administration.